LinkedInLearning/semantic-kernel-in-action-1-fundamentals-3836112/README.md

 This is the repository for the LinkedIn Learning course Semantic Kernel in Action: 1 Fundamentals.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+As AI becomes increasingly important in software development, Semantic Kernel offers a powerful tool for .NET developers to create, orchestrate, and integrate AI components and memories.
+In this course, developer community lead and software architect José Luis Latorre empowers you to stay ahead in the rapidly evolving AI landscape and guides you in building sophisticated AI solutions.
+Get a comprehensive overview of Semantic Kernel, including plug-ins, planners, and memories.
+Gain hands-on experience in setting up the environment, creating and orchestrating plug-ins, mastering planners, and working with memories.
+Plus, complete a final project that brings all the concepts presented in the course together.

 _See the readme file in the main folder for updated instructions and information._

 ## Instructions